 “You established a trend-setting program that has made a valuable contribution to the field of legal recruitment.
 The concept of third-party interviewing has been a boon to law students, particularly for those at law schools such as ours.
 I commend you for your efforts in establishing a successful program.”

-HRS organized five two-day events titled Global Conference on Changing Dynamics in International Legal Practice in different parts of the world from 1993 to 1997 to stimulate a recognition of the globalization of legal practice, the importance of developing stronger teamwork relations between inside and outside counsel, and the essential need to develop strategic planning for both groups, as follows: Denver, CO–1993, Brussels–1994, Hong Kong–1995, Mexico City–1996 and Prague–1997.
+HRS organized five two-day trend-setting events titled Global Conference on Changing Dynamics in International Legal Practice in different parts of the world from 1993 to 1997 to stimulate a recognition of the globalization of legal practice, the importance of developing stronger teamwork relations between inside and outside counsel, and the essential need to develop strategic planning for both groups, as follows: Denver, CO–1993, Brussels–1994, Hong Kong–1995, Mexico City–1996 and Prague–1997.
 These events each attracted an average of 70 top lawyers from leading law firms and senior lawyers from major multinational companies around the world.
 Books were published after four of the events.

 HRS organized Jurisphere in 1997, which consisted of a global network of 25 law firms (5 in the U.S., 2 in Canada, 7 in Latin America, 6 in Europe, and 5 in the Asia Pacific) that were leaders in their home countries but had no desire to create a network of offices in other parts of the world.
 There was no direct competition between any of the firms.
 The concept enabled members to serve their clients more effectively by involving affiliated firms in many other jurisdictions, while continuing to remain engaged, and also to develop more legal work through referrals from the other firms.
 Meetings were held twice yearly, hosted by members in such divergent places as Washington, DC, Paris and Beijing; young associates were posted to member firms to broaden their training; and there were many other leverage points.
 Jurisphere was discontinued in 2001 because of a recession that particularly impacted the Latin American firms and because of a merger trend developing among law firms that resulted in the loss of two members.